sb-dor/flutter_animations_and_other_stuffs/lib/flutter_permissions/readme.md

         sdk: flutter
     permission_handler: {version}

-for getting permissions for anything for android visit this website:
+for getting permissions of anything for android visit this website:

 1. https://developer.android.com/reference/android/Manifest.permission

-for getting permissions for anything for ios visit this website
+for getting permissions of anything for ios visit this website

 2. https://developer.apple.com/documentation/uikit/protecting_the_user_s_privacy/requesting_access_to_protected_resources